yyhh-org/site/content/fix-freeipa-httpd-lets-encrypt-certificate-update.md

 Today, a week has past, and I finally fixed the problem, after almost half a day.

 It turned out that Let's Encrypt has been updating their Root and Intermediate certificates.
+See details [here](https://letsencrypt.org/certificates/).

 The old root certificate, `DSTRootCAX3.pem` is being phased out.
 In the past, I have been getting certificate from `X3` under it.
 However, the new certificate that I got is from `R3` under the new root `isrgrootx1.pem`.